WHAT’S IN THIS REVIEW?

 The IPVanish apps download quickly from their respective Windows/MacOS/Amazon/Android app stores.
 Beginners receive detailed set-up guides on the IPVanish website with an optional tutorial upon the first login.

 IPVanish offers smartphone apps for both Android and iPhone devices.
 While smartphones are generally secure from PC and Mac malware attacks, users are prone to signing on to WiFi servers as a way to cut smartphone data costs.

 One major security problem is that mobile users are exposed on unsecured public WiFi networks.
 This leaves your personal information vulnerable to cyberattacks unknowingly.
 Loading a VPN on a smartphone is the safest way to protect a smartphone from these sneaky attacks.
 The premium IP Vanish VPN offers the same protection for a smartphone on a WiFi connection as it does for a tablet or laptop.

 The IPVanish Android app is impressive.
-It has more features than any of its other offerings and includes a feature-rich UI that is easier to navigate.
-It’s iOS app appears radically different from the Android version, but doesn’t offer much in the realm of advanced features, like a kill switch.
+It has more functionality than any of its other offerings and includes a feature-rich UI that is easier to navigate.
+The iOS app appears radically different from the Android version, and it doesn’t offer much in the realm of advanced features, such as a kill switch.

 Simultaneous connections on unlimited devices